khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Input field and text area labels are set in bold and positioned above the form element by default.
 Labels must use the **for** attribute for accessibility reasons.
 Labels for [checkboxes and radio buttons](#checkbox) are set in regular font weight.

 In rare cases and exceptions, the label can be placed to the left of the input field.
-Examples include single input fields (e.g. "Sort by" dropdowns) and horizontally distributed forms.
+Examples include single input fields, for example "Sort by" dropdowns, and horizontally distributed forms.

 Todo: Add live component block with code example (sort by dropdown)